 - 250cc Superkarts

 Depending on your area and level of involvement you want to participate in, there’ll probably be a lot more than this somewhat small list mentioned above.
-But these are the most common/easiest classified classes out there!
-Let’s jump into all things racing, shall we?
+But these are the most common/easiest classified classes out there, and we go into more detail about each one below.

 Kart Racing Formats

-The most commonly thought of and most popular is the sprint-style race format.
-Tracks range between ¼ mile up to almost 2 miles, dependent on location.
+The most commonly thought of and most popular kart racing format is the sprint-style race.
+Tracks range between a quarter mile up to almost 2 miles, depending on location.

-Participating in a sprint race format will have you taking part in a number of, believe it or not, kart racing sprints around the track for good lap times and track position.
-You will typically have a qualifying session, where the best lap time lands 1st place on the start grid, and so on.
+Participating in a sprint race will have you taking part in a number of kart racing sprints around the track for good lap times and track position.
+You will typically have a qualifying session, where the best lap time lands 1st place on the starting grid for the main event.
 Then, you’ll race in 15-minute sprints to ascertain a winner.

 In this race format the sessions last for a longer period, highly dependent on the specific race series, with the longest rivalling Le Mans and gunning for 24 hours of constant kart driving!
-Typically, you’ll find endurance racing to last for 30 minutes or 1 hour.
+Endurance races typically last for 30-60 minutes.

-More commonly known as ‘oval’, this race format takes place on oval tracks which are shorter than sprint varieties, ranging between 150 yards and ¼ of a mile.
+Commonly known as oval karting, this race format takes place on oval tracks, which are shorter than sprint varieties, ranging between 150 yards and a quarter of a mile.

 Specific karts have been designed for this style of racing, very popular in the South and Mid-West of the US.
 They possess an ‘offset’ chassis to allow for more precise maneuvering in competitions featuring only left turns.

-These races vary between 4 laps and 20 laps in the speedway format, with the longer races being used for feature/main events.
+Speedway races vary between 4 laps and 20 laps, with the longer races being used for feature/main events.
 Depending on the governing organization, you’ll see heat races or timed lap qualification.
 IKF runs the former, and WKA runs the latter.

 What Are The Different Classes Of Kart Racing?